The GOP's next civil war is brewing

 The RNC's leverage

-Penalties, several Republicans said, would likely come from the national party in the form of restrictions on access to the RNC's data and voter files -- and potentially bans from primary debates.
+Penalties, several Republicans said, would likely come from the national party in the form of restrictions on access to the Republican National Committee's data and voter files -- and potentially bans from primary debates.
 Individual states, though, likely couldn't keep candidates off their ballots.

 Still, Republicans cautioned that talk of penalizing pledge-breakers is aimed at nudging Kasich, Cruz, Bush and others to support Trump in 2016 -- not to handicap the party's presidential candidates in the future.
 Some said it's not even clear the RNC would have authority to impose the crackdown Priebus discussed.

-"Reince is simply posed a question to which there is no good answer yet -- and I'm not sure that the question deserves an answer.
+"Reince has simply posed a question to which there is no good answer yet -- and I'm not sure that the question deserves an answer.
 That's to be determined," said Matt Moore, the South Carolina GOP chairman.

 RNC spokeswoman Lindsay Walters declined to address the possibility of penalizing future presidential candidates who didn't abide by their pledges to support Trump.